BinaryMelodies/x86-emulator/README.md

 Much of SMM is still missing.
 There are many machine specific registers, instructions and behavior (for example, CPUID) that is missing.
 Some information is lacking (for example, segment descriptor cache formats, VIA 64-bit implementation details).
+Very little is known about the NEC µPD9002, the emulator attempts to simulate a full Z80 instruction set.
+Some preliminary code is available for handling the Intel 8086/8088 internal registers, but most of it is not yet implemented.

 # Acknowledgements